Magic: the Gathering

 Loading icon

-Maelstrom Pulse is an interesting removal, as it can deal with a series of permanents that Golgari colors usually can't, like Planeswalkers.
-I can see this card seeing play even in Golgari Midrange's main deck, if only one copy.
+Maelstrom Pulse is an interesting removal, as it can deal with a series of permanents that Golgari colors struggle with, like Planeswalkers.
+I can even see this card seeing play in this archetype's main deck, as a one-off.

 Colorless